-Sources including IHS Global Insight Automotive and BorgWarner predict that 98 percent of total global engine growth from 2011-'16 will be in two-, three- and four-cylinder engines.
-In the U.S. and Canada, the growth will primarily be four-cylinder engines, while some three-cylinder engines will come to the market as well.
+Sources including IHS Global Insight Automotive and BorgWarner predict that 98 percent of total global engine growth through 2016 will be in two-, three- and four-cylinder engines.
+In the U.S. and Canada, the growth will primarily be four-cylinder engines, while some three-cylinder engines are coming to the market as well.
 Ford, for instance, introduced a turbocharged, 1.0-liter, three-cylinder EcoBoost engine option with the 2014 Ford Fiesta.
 And a turbocharged three-cylinder gas engine provides a key element of the new BMW i8 plug-in hybrid sports car's powerful gas-electric drive system.

-Historically turbo engines generally required high-octane fuel, which has an associated higher cost.
+Historically, turbo engines generally required high-octane fuel, which has an associated higher cost.

 "Manufacturers are aware of the resistance of the American consumer in the bread-and-butter price range," says Jason Kavanagh, engineering editor for Edmunds.com.
 "Consumers are very sensitive to this octane issue.
 They are not big on paying more for higher octane.
 It's a real factor for consumers."

-Thanks to ever more sophisticated electronics (and a new set of priorities), many turbo engines can run low-octane fuel.
+Thanks to ever more sophisticated electronics (and a new set of priorities), many of today's turbocharged engines can run low-octane fuel.
 It's not a cut-and-dried issue, however.
 Some turbocharged engines are more octane-sensitive than others, says Kavanagh.
-A few years ago, Edmunds.com tested the turbocharged Chevrolet Cruze in the desert heat on 87 octane and did notice that the heat had an impact on both the performance and the fuel economy," he says.
-"We got 15 percent better fuel economy as well as improved performance and drivability when we switched from 87 octane to 91."
+A few years ago, Edmunds.com tested the turbocharged Chevrolet Cruze in the desert heat on 87 octane fuel, "and did notice that the heat had an impact on both the performance and the fuel economy.
+We got 15 percent better fuel economy as well as improved performance and drivability when we switched from 87 octane to 91," Kavanagh recalls.